navya867/E-Commerce-Search-to-Purchase-Conversion-Analytics/ReadMe.md

 * Search-result volume showed **non-linear conversion behavior**, with no consistent improvement as the number of returned products increased.
 * Product **price buckets and categories showed different funnel patterns**, highlighting variation in downstream purchase behavior across product segments.
 * Purchase-containing sessions increased from **0.11% for single-search sessions to 1.13% for sessions with 11+ searches**, indicating different observed behavior among search-intensive sessions.
-* The Power BI dashboard provides visibility into **search engagement, funnel leakage, product segments, and user search behavior** for further business investigation.
+* We can show it in Power BI dashboard as it provides visibility into **search engagement, funnel leakage, product segments, and user search behavior** for further business investigation.

-> **Note:** These findings represent observed associations in the dataset and are not treated as causal relationships.

 ## Next Steps